-Parking or driving any mode of vehicle across footpaths, grassed and landscaped areas is prohibited.
+Driving on footpaths, grassed and landscape areas is prohibited.

-In instances where the nature of works makes it essential to park a vehicle on landscaped areas, permission must be sought and obtained by emailing Security and Traffic Management Parking Office.
+In instances where the nature of works makes it essential to park a vehicle on the roadside (outside of a marked bay), footpaths, grassed or landscaped areas, approval must be sought and obtained by emailing Security and Traffic Management Parking Office.